Luminate tracks music consumption activity.

 Satellite and terrestrial radio play measured by spins and audience

 Some Activity Types can be broken down into additional categories.
-For instance, we segment Streams by commercial model (ad-supported or premium), Product Sales by purchase method (online or storefront) and so on.
-Follow the link below or refer to our glossary of terms to learn more.
+We segment Streams by commercial model (ad-supported or premium), Product Sales by purchase method (online or storefront) and so on.
+See below or refer to our glossary of terms for more.

 Read more: Activity Types: Tracking music consumption methods

 Streams, sales and spins are unequal measures of listener engagement and economic value.
-So we use a weighted activity metric to compare disparate units and present an accurate picture of music consumption.
+So we use a weighted activity metric to compare disparate units and present a more accurate big-picture view.
 Our formulas convert Streams, Product Sales and Song Sales into equivalent units that can be tracked, ranked, and measured.

-We mainly use Album Equivalent and Stream Equivalent units to measure performance across the industry and rank titles on the charts.
+We (mainly) use Album Equivalent and Stream Equivalent units to measure music performance and rank titles on the charts.

 Weighted streaming, digital and physical sales figures converted to 1 album sale unit.